 6. Are you acquainted with life in nature?
 Do you have any discomforts or phobias regarding life in nature? (darkness, being alone, animals, insects, reptiles, etc)

 7. Are you interested in learning how to set up your own little organic farm?8.
 State briefly the reasons why you want to volunteer to our project

 Please state in which task categories you would like to be involved, as well as the period you’d like to be hosted and your time flexibility.

 There is a 4 bed-caravan (2 single beds, one double bed), at the disposal of volunteers, which is used mostly during the cold months of winter.

 There is also a very nice area under the trees for camping where volunteers can plant their tents especially during summertime.
 There is a -literally- open air dry toilet for volunteer use into the forest, not far away from the caravan.
 There is an outdoors shower as well and in case you need hot water for showering you will have to boil some.

-The farm does not have electric power 220V but there is a 12V from a solar panel.
-The is no internet connection as well.
-The nearby village of Prokopi is 3-4km away where you can find tavernas, cafeterias and a mini market.
+The energy of the farm comes from solar panels.
+There is no internet connection.
+The nearby village of Prokopi is 3-4km away where you can find taverns, cafeterias and a mini market.

 The farm is 120 km away from Athens and it’s connected by bus from Athens.
 For timetables please check here:

 No drugs or alcohol are allowed in the entire project.

 Prokopi village, is a popular village because of its famous church that attracts many tourists (St. John the Russian).
 In the village you can find several cafe-bars where you can have free wifi access, bakeries, tavernas, mini markets, taxi and bus station.
 There are a lot of places around to visit; lakes, canyons, rivers(1km), waterfalls, beautiful beaches and thermal springs (Edipsos).
 The closest beach is in the village of Pili at 10 km from Prokopi.